ngthanhtrung23/PPCodeChallenge/JumpingAround/statement.md

 # Explanation
 - In first test case, after 0 second, all the cats are still in their initial positions.
 So the expected value is 0.0.
-- In the second test case, after 1 second, each cat can jump to one of the 2 neighbouring cells (note that they can not stay at the same cell).
+- In the second test case, after 1 second, each cat can jump to one of the 2 neighbouring cells (note that they must jump).
 Below are some of the possible state of the grid after 1 minute:
   - Cat in `(1, 1)` jump to `(1, 2)`.
 Cat in `(1, 2)` --> `(1, 1)`.
 Cat in `(2, 1)` --> `(2, 2)` and cat in `(2, 2)` --> `(2, 1)`:

 ```